 Prince Edward Island Auto Insurance Requirements

-Prince Edward Island is a province located in Eastern part of Canada.
+Prince Edward Island is a province located in the Eastern part of Canada.
 It is the smallest among the three Maritime Provinces.
 The 2011 census estimated the population of PEI at 140,204 which is very less when compared to other provinces in Canada.
 The capital of PEI is Charlottetown and is the hub of many government institutions.
-In PEI it is mandatory to have car insurance to drive or operate a vehicle on the public roads.
-Earlier, the number of claims for minor injuries in the province were rising and the awarded sums were huge.
+In PEI it is mandatory to have car insurance to drive or operate a vehicle on public roads.
+Earlier, the number of claims for minor injuries in the province was rising and the awarded sums were huge.
 So, this led to the increase in the cost of auto insurance in the province.

 But then there were some important auto reforms introduced in 2004.
 As a result, these reforms helped to cut down the auto insurance rates to a great extent.
 The auto reforms changed the manner of handling minor injury cases and placed a cap on awards.
-So now, the car insurance rate in this province is the second lowest next to Quebec.
+So now, the car insurance rate in this province is the second-lowest next to Quebec.

 Prince Edward Island Auto Insurance Regulations

 The office of the Superintendent of Insurance regulates the insurance industry in PEI.
-Licensing under the Insurance Act is mandatory for all insurance companies, adjusters, and agents operating in PEI .
+Licensing under the Insurance Act is mandatory for all insurance companies, adjusters, and agents operating in PEI.
 In 2003 there were auto reforms that made it mandatory for insurance companies to apply for rate changes.
 The Island Regulatory and Appeals Commission is responsible for regulating the auto insurance rate changes.